-3.2.2 Energy efficiency helps lower energy consumption and costs for consumers
+4.2.2 Energy efficiency helps lower energy consumption and costs for consumers

-AEMO forecasts that residential and business electricity consumption are expected to grow by approximately 25% and 45% respectively over the next decade, driven by electrification and changes in economic activity (AEMO 2024a).
+The Australian Energy Marketing Operator (AEMO) forecasts that residential and business electricity consumption is expected to grow by approximately 25% and 45% respectively over the next decade, driven by electrification and changes in economic activity (AEMO 2024a).
 This growth is partially offset by improvements in energy efficiency, driven by state-based schemes such as the ESS.